koddsson/tv/README.md

 A simple ClojureScript application which shows a daily schedule for what's on Iceland's public TV channel RÚV today.

+This is very much a work-in-progress.
+Currently the app only shows the upcoming schedule for RÚV but the plan is to support all the TV stations supported by the [apis.is][apis.is] `/tv` API endpoint.

 ## How?

 ### Prerequisites